The M25 in Surrey has been partially reopened in both directions after a crash in which a lorry went through the central reservation and hit a car.

-Two lanes of the anti-clockwise section opened at 18:30 BST.'In pieces'
+Two lanes of the anti-clockwise section opened at 18:30 BST.

 Long delays were reported on Saturday on the M23 and A23 in Surrey, the A22 at Godstone, the A217 and Reigate town centre because of traffic unable to use the M25.

 "Diversion routes are working but they are very slow moving," said a spokesman for Highways Agency.

 "Drivers should avoid the area if possible, or if they cannot they should allow a considerable amount of additional time for their journey."

 The crash caused the lorry, which went through the central reservation and hit a car on the opposite carriageway, to spill diesel on the anti-clockwise road and shed its load on the clockwise carriageway.

 A Nissan Micra and two other vehicles were also involved in the incident, just after 16:00 BST.